+The Science Program has a portfolio of several grants to support the creation of an Earthquake Early Warning (EEW) system that would be capable of providing robust advance warning of the size, extent, and timing of imminent earthquakes.
 In the seconds before an earthquake, more people can get to safety, utilities can alert workers in the field, trains can power down, and officials can activate emergency systems.
-An earthquake early-warning system could give us all seconds, or up to a minute, to act.